Guitar Lessons, Piano Lessons, & Performances.

 One thing is sure, the student will be as accomplished as he or she wants to be.
 Developing skills requires hard work, dedication, and diligence.
 The rewards are many, but the satisfaction of owning a tune, especially an original one, cannot be received any other way than by spending significant amounts of uninterrupted time to focus on accomplishing an attainable goal until it is achieved.

-At In Tune With You, I am very passionate about creating music of quality and do my best to encourage my students to strive for excellence.
+There is more to learning music than simply playing songs.
+I am very passionate about creating music of quality and do my best to encourage my students to strive for excellence.